Greater Vancouver–Sea to Sky Programs

 Alberta’s devastating floods of 2013 left behind at least 6 billion dollars in damage.
 This is a poignant reminder of why flood prevention work is a critical investment.
 FBC is a long-time partner on flood management in BC, helping provincial and local decision-makers with studies, tools, mapping and resources.
 In 2013 we took the lead on a collaborative business plan to create a regional flood strategy for the Lower Fraser River region, with participation of different orders of government and the private sector.

-Salmon-Safe BC is an eco-certification program, a partnership of the Pacific Salmon Foundation and Fraser Basin Council.
-With roots across the US Pacific Northwest, Salmon-Safe recognizes environmentally friendly management practices to protect Pacific salmon habitat and water quality.
-As of December 2014, 45 BC farms have achieved certification.
+Salmon-Safe BC is an eco-certification program that recognizes environmentally friendly management practices that protect Pacific salmon habitat and water quality.

-The program is now available to BC municipalities and regional districts, developers and other private and public sector landowners.
-Certification can apply to such places as parks and natural areas, college or university campuses, business sites and residential developments in urban, suburban and rural settings.
+The program is available for agriculture and for BC municipalities and regional districts, developers and other private and public sector landowners.
+Certification can apply in urban, suburban and rural settings to such places as parks and natural areas, college or university campuses, business sites and residential developments.
 Learn more.

 Plug in BC

 FBC is part of Plug in BC — a multi-interest collaboration led by the Province to lay the groundwork for electric vehicles.
-We administered provincial incentives that led to installation of over 400 Level 2 charging stations, available to members of the public and to fleets across BC.
-By late 2014 there were some 550 stations in the BC network, plus nine DC fast charge stations, with more fast charge stations on the way.
-FBC is now supporting a public education campaign to raise awareness about the value of electric cars, including the EV driver experience.
+We have administered provincial incentives that led to installation of Level 2 charging stations, available to members of the public and to fleets across BC, as well as charging stations in homes and workplaces.
 Learn more about EVs and charging stations at www.pluginbc.ca.

 Climate Change Adaptation